MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 {{ Fill in the Synopsis }}

 ### [Get-CMDeviceCollection](Get-CMDeviceCollection.md)
-Gets one or more device collections in the Configuration Manager hierarchy.
+Get one or more device collections.

 ### [Get-CMDeviceCollectionDirectMembershipRule](Get-CMDeviceCollectionDirectMembershipRule.md)
-Gets a direct membership rule for a device collection.
+Get a direct membership rule for a device collection.

 ### [Get-CMDeviceCollectionExcludeMembershipRule](Get-CMDeviceCollectionExcludeMembershipRule.md)
-Gets the exclude membership rules from one or more device collections in the Configuration Manager hierarchy.
+Get an exclude membership rule for a device collection.

 ### [Get-CMDeviceCollectionIncludeMembershipRule](Get-CMDeviceCollectionIncludeMembershipRule.md)
-Gets an Include Collections membership rule for a device collection.
+Get an include membership rule for a device collection.

 ### [Get-CMDeviceCollectionQueryMembershipRule](Get-CMDeviceCollectionQueryMembershipRule.md)
-Gets the query membership rules from one or more device collections in the Configuration Manager hierarchy.
+Get a query membership rule for a device collection.

 ### [Get-CMDeviceCollectionVariable](Get-CMDeviceCollectionVariable.md)
-Gets a device collection variable.
+Get a device collection variable.

 ### [Get-CMDeviceVariable](Get-CMDeviceVariable.md)
 Gets device variables of a Configuration Manager device.